 - Report the lux levels and the spectral power at 5 nm increments from 380 nm to 730 nm.
-The methodology described in Table L2 in WELL (EML = lux x melanopic ratio) will be used to calculate the equivalent melanopic lux using the recorded spectral power values. - For WELL v1 Feature 54, Part 1.b in v1 and WELL v2 Feature L03, the median light levels must meet the EML threshold and the lowest value must be at least half the threshold. - For WELL v1 Feature 54, Part 1.a, the 25th percentile of the measurements must meet the EML threshold.
+The methodology described in Table L2 in WELL (EML = lux x melanopic ratio) will be used to calculate the equivalent melanopic lux using the recorded spectral power values. - For WELL v1 Feature 54, Part 1.b in v1 and WELL v2 Feature L03, the median light levels must meet the EML threshold and the lowest value must be at least half the threshold. - For WELL v1 Feature 54, Part 1.a, the 25th percentile of the measurements must meet the FMI threshold. - A tolerance of -5% EML may be considered for the measurements taken.

-- All measurements are to be conducted with a cosine corrected optical spectrometer. - The instrument must function within the limits of the performance specifications in the below requirements when operated in accordance with the operation manual: - o Wavelength range: 380-780 nm - o Accuracy: +5% - o Optical Resolution: 5 nm or less - o Range: 5-50,000 lux - o Resolution: 1 lux (at values up to 2000 lux) - The meter is calibrated as per manufacturer specifications in an ISO/IEC 17025 Accredited Calibration Lab, or calibration must be NIST traceable.
+- All measurements are to be conducted with a cosine corrected optical spectrometer. - The instrument must function within the limits of the performance specifications in the below requirements when operated in accordance with the operation manual: - o Wavelength range: 380-780 nm - o Maximum acceptable overall error: +5% - o Optical Resolution: 5 nm or less - o Range: 5-50,000 lux - o Resolution: 1 lux (at values up to 2000 lux) - The meter is calibrated as per manufacturer specifications in an ISO/IEC 17025 Accredited Calibration Lab, or calibration must be NIST traceable.